Cast Iron Bird Gate Weight, ca, 1900

 Decorative Arts, Folk Art, Furniture, Musical Instruments

-GUEST: Well, my dad and my Uncle Henry were in the scrap iron business back in the early '50s, and they acquired it from some street hobos. (laughs)
+GUEST: Cast iron.
+Well, my dad and my Uncle Henry were in the scrap iron business back in the early '50s.
+And they acquired it from some street hoboes. (laughs)

-GUEST: Street hobos from Baltimore who thought this might earn them a little pocket change.
-And so my dad and uncle eagerly took it off their hands, and now I have it. (chuckles)
+GUEST: Street hoboes from Baltimore who thought this might earn them a little pocket change.
+And so my dad and uncle eagerly took it off their hands and now I have it.

-APPRAISER: Well, first thing I want to tell you is what it is.
+APPRAISER: First thing I want to tell you is what it is.

 GUEST: That would be great.